ackama/silverstripe-cwp-template/README.md

    * Firefox: you will be given the option to accept the risk of opening your localhost URL
 * Use `bin/console` to log in into your local dev environment
-* If you want to have access to your dependencies in the host, run `composer install --no-scripts`, `composer vendor-expose` and `npm install --dev`.
+* If you want to have access to your dependencies in the host, run `composer install --no-scripts`, `composer vendor-expose` and `npm ci`.
 These directories are not shared to avoid lowering performance.
 * Run `npm run watch` in a separate view to build your assets in realtime.
 * Whenever you make changes in your silverstripe app or theme, run `sake dev/build flush=1`